CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 52.3.sec=Where the Commission concludes that the arguments submitted pursuant to paragraph 2 are not sufficiently substantiated and the relevant {_provider} was not able to demonstrate that the {_general-purpose_AI_model} does not present, due to its specific characteristics, {_systemic_risks}, it shall reject those arguments, and the {_general-purpose_AI_model} shall be considered to be a {_general-purpose_AI_model} with {_systemic_risk}.

-52.4.1.sec=The Commission may designate a {_general-purpose_AI_model} as presenting {_systemic_risks}, ex officio or following a qualified alert from the scientific panel pursuant to Article {Article.90.Xnum}(1), point (a), on the basis of criteria set out in Annex XIII.
+52.4.1.sec=The Commission may designate a {_general-purpose_AI_model} as presenting {_systemic_risks}, ex officio or following a qualified alert from the scientific panel pursuant to Article {Article.90.Xnum}(1), point (a), on the basis of criteria set out in Annex {Annex.XIII.Xnum}.

-52.4.2.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend Annex XIII by specifying and updating the criteria set out in that Annex.
+52.4.2.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend Annex {Annex.XIII.Xnum} by specifying and updating the criteria set out in that Annex.

 52.4.=[G/Z/paras/s2]

-52.5.sec=Upon a reasoned request of a {_provider} whose model has been designated as a {_general-purpose_AI_model} with {_systemic_risk} pursuant to paragraph 4, the Commission shall take the request into account and may decide to reassess whether the {_general-purpose_AI_model} can still be considered to present {_systemic_risks} on the basis of the criteria set out in Annex XIII.
+52.5.sec=Upon a reasoned request of a {_provider} whose model has been designated as a {_general-purpose_AI_model} with {_systemic_risk} pursuant to paragraph 4, the Commission shall take the request into account and may decide to reassess whether the {_general-purpose_AI_model} can still be considered to present {_systemic_risks} on the basis of the criteria set out in Annex {Annex.XIII.Xnum}.
 Such a request shall contain objective, detailed and new reasons that have arisen since the designation decision. {_Providers} may request reassessment at the earliest six months after the designation decision.
 Where the Commission, following its reassessment, decides to maintain the designation as a {_general-purpose_AI_model} with {_systemic_risk}, {_providers} may request reassessment at the earliest six months after that decision.

 52.6.sec=The Commission shall ensure that a list of {_general-purpose_AI_models} with {_systemic_risk} is published and shall keep that list up to date, without prejudice to the need to observe and protect intellectual property rights and confidential business information or trade secrets in accordance with Union and national law.